federicomariamassari/udacity-esfnd/README.md

 ### Overview

-As the capstone project for the Nanodegree, I built a digital interface leveraging the Raspberry Pi Pico microcontroller to manage the state of LEDs based on input from switches and by entering a passcode.
+As the capstone project for the Embedded Systems Fundamentals Nanodegree, I built a digital interface leveraging the Raspberry Pi Pico microcontroller to manage the state of LEDs based on input from switches and by entering a passcode.

 __[Link to Wokwi project](https://wokwi.com/projects/402048833643264001)__ | __[Link to code](./projects/p1/main.py)__